dbolser/nanopore-analysis-pipeline/README.md

 * `CUSUM.py`: Implements the CUSUM algorithm to detect discrete state changes and sub-peaks within complex, multi-level events.
 * `Visualisation_Output.py`: Manages the output, including generating plots for quality control and saving all extracted event parameters to a structured .csv file for downstream analysis.

+## Algorithm Documentation

+For detailed information about the core algorithms used in this pipeline:

+* **[ADEPT Algorithm](ADEPT.md)**: Non-linear curve fitting for short translocation events using multistate exponential models.
+Ideal for pulse-like events that don't reach steady state.
+* **[CUSUM Algorithm](CUSUM.md)**: Statistical change-point detection for complex multi-level events.
+Uses cumulative sum statistics to identify discrete state transitions and sub-peaks.

 ## Key Features & Technical Highlights

 * End-to-End Automation: The pipeline fully automates the analysis of raw signal data into a final, quantified results table.